Committee on Taxation and Economic Growth

 1984 July 16 Samuel D. Chilcote (President of TI) wrote in a letter dated July 16, 1984 "On short notice, we were able to encourage the testimony of different economists at six of the eight hearings.
 They presented their personal views on excises, which coincided with our own, and in some cases personal views on other aspects of taxation." [ This proves that O&M was doing all of this on behalf of TI.
 All five economists who formed the committee plus Roger Kormendi participated in these hearings.

-1984 Sep 6 In the 'August Monthly Report' Patricia Milita of O&M wrote to Peter Sparber on September 6, 1984
+1984 Sep 6 In the 'August Monthly Report' Patricia Milita of O&M wrote to Peter Sparber:

-- Roger C Kormendi was an Associate Professor of Economics University of Chicago (later Michigan) and Director of Research at the Mid-America Institute for Public Policy Research.
-This ultra-libertarian think-tank later changed its name to Catalyst Institute and it is now part of the extreme corporate-backed libertarian Atlas group of think tanks.
+- Roger C Kormendi was an Associate Professor of Economics at the University of Chicago (later Michigan) and Director of Research at the Mid-America Institute for Public Policy Research.
+This ultra-libertarian think-tank later changed its name to Catalyst Institute and it is now part of the extreme corporate-backed libertarian Atlas Croup network of think tanks.

 Patricia Milita wrote in that same O&M 'August Monthly Report' that they had "Hired Roger Kormendi to prepare testimony for submission to the Senate Finance Committee."
 An excerpt of his written statement for the Senate Finance Committee was published in 1985 in a TI booklet called "Excise Taxes: the Fairness Issue" together with excerpts of statements from other people including several members of the 'Committee on Taxation and Economic Growth'. end_page=15

-1984 Dec 13 On the Annual Meeting of TI on December 13, 1984 William Kloepfer (Senior Vice President of Public Affairs Relations for the Tobacco Institute) said
+1984 Dec 13 At the Annual Meeting of the Tobacco Institute, William Kloepfer (Senior Vice President of Public Affairs Relations) said